 Infant pupils finish school at 3.00pm.
 Parents/Guardians of pupils in Infant classes can gain access onto the infant playground area via the gate at the infant end of the school.

-Parents/Guardians will be able to receive their children from the infant staff outside their classrooms.
+Parents/Guardians will be able to receive their children from the infant staff on the infant yard.
 Once Parents/Guardians have collected their children from the infant classes they should then leave the school premises via the gate at the infant end of the building.

 At the end of the school day – Juniors

-The gate at the junior and of the school will remain locked until 3.30pm.
-Junior pupils are old enough to make their way to the gate on Clarence Drive and meet their Parents/Guardians there.
+The gate at the junior and of the school will remain locked until just before 3pm.

 Staff Car Park